-I have chose to focus my practice in the area of elder law and estate planning as a result of a family history of both dementia and cancer.
+I have chosen to focus my practice in the area of elder law and estate planning as a result of a family history of both dementia and cancer.
 Although often the concerns and goals the client and family have are common, each person comes to me with a unique history, and with a personal, legal, and financial situation that are his or hers alone.
 I enjoy the process of bringing my knowledge of the law and community resources to bear in crafting a plan that will work for my clients and my client’s family.

 I provide families with representation regarding long term care, Medicaid and Veteran’s Benefits, as well as expertise on capacity issues, elder abuse, financial concerns, and other areas of law of primary interest to elders.
 I assist those concerned with the high cost of care to plan for ways to pay for care, as well as ways to qualify for government benefits without becoming impoverished.